dharc-org/odi/README.md

-# ODI
+# MACODI

 **ODI** is a project which formally represents the narrative and structural elements of "Il castello dei destini incrociati" by Italo Calvino.
 In particular, **ODI** is the ontology describing the work, **BACODI** is the Knowledge Graph (KG) storing all data regarding the work.
-For a complete overview of the project please see the [documentation](https://odi-documentation.github.io/materials/).
+For a complete overview of the project please see the [technical documentation](https://odi-documentation.github.io/materials/).

 The data can be browsed via this interface which provides several paths to explore BACODI KG along with some specific data-visualisations.